 To ensure we meet Work Health and Safety requirements and ensure the safety of our children, individuals visiting our Service must sign in when they arrive at the Service and sign out when they leave.
-Refer to our Arrival and Departure Policy and procedure for more detailed information.
+Visitors are not to be left alone with children at any time whilst at the service.
+Working With Children Checks will be recorded and verified for all visitors.
+Visitors to the service are expected to comply with service policies and procedures, including health and safety policies whilst at the service and report any health and safety issues to management.